 Microscopes with lacquered finishes and cases in excellent condition are worth more than ones that are pitted or have a large portion of their original lacquer removed.
-While Traveller's instruments are not common, they are not really rare and are often seen on eBay during a year on eBay or at auction.
-However, their frequency of appearance seems to be declining.
+While Traveller's instruments are not common, they are not really rare and are usually seen a fair number of times a year on eBay or at auction.